 I went on to train with Ruth Murray and Alan Philps at The Constructive Teaching Centre.
 I began to develop muscle tone and outgrew my wardrobe several times as a result.
 My left shoulder especially and my shoulders in general broadened out, I still remember how grateful I was about this, I still am to this day.
 I began to appreciate that the very act of stopping to observe what I was doing with my body gave me the space and time I needed.
 Working with the Technique continues to greatly help me when it comes to head balance especially, no doubt my reactions above as well as those when it came to having lost my father when I did played a part.

 Following my teaching terms, I have continued to attend The Constructive Teaching Centre to further develop my teaching as well as my own understanding of the Technique as well as teaching private pupils both at Alexander Technique Imperial Wharf and Brighter Spaces, London N1.

 I have previous experience of having worked at LAMDA, ArtsEd and the City Lit with performing artists and know that the regular voice work I've received has also improved my own voice.

 I have completed the first part of the Developing Self Alexander Technique for Children training course.

-I am a fully insured member of The Society of Teachers of the Alexander Technique (STAT).
+I am a fully insured and certified member of The Society of Teachers of the Alexander Technique (STAT).